GRIDAPPSD/CIMHub/README.md

 # CIMHub

-Copyright (c) 2017-2019, Battelle Memorial Institute
+Copyright (c) 2017-2020, Battelle Memorial Institute

 This is a tool set for translating electric power distribution system models between various formats, using the IEC Standard 61970/61968 Common Information Model (CIM) as the "Hub".

+Please make sure that GIT LFS is installed before checking out or cloning this repository.

+Python scripts depend on "pip install sparqlwrapper"

 ## Blazegraph Setup